 Winter

-Mount Rainier National Park is covered in snow during the winter – in fact, snow chains are required from November until May!
-Because a lot of roads close due to snow, you won’t be able to reach every place in the park by car, but if you like snowshoeing, this can be a really exciting time to elope!
-Be sure to check the road conditions on the morning of your elopement and have a Plan B so you don’t run into any surprises on the day of your wedding!
+Mount Rainier National Park is covered in snow during the winter with snow chains required from November until May!
+Because most roads close due to snow, you won’t be able to reach every place in the park by car.
+If you like snowshoeing, this can be a really adventurous time to elope!
+I always make sure to check the road conditions on the morning of your elopement and have a Plan B so we don’t run into any surprises on the day of your wedding!

 Spring

-Another great time to elope in Mount Rainier National Park is the spring, but you can come across some pretty unpredictable weather, so it’s important to be prepared for anything!
-Because of the unpredictable weather, you can start your day with sunny skies and be stuck in the rain by lunchtime.
-The snow starts to melt in lower elevation spots by late spring, so the roads start to open back up.
+The hardest time of year to elope in Mount Rainier National Park is the spring (March-June).
+The weather this time of year is incredibly unpredictable – you can start your day with sunny skies and be stuck in the rain or snow by lunchtime.
+There is still a ton of snow high in the mountains, a risk of avalanches, and the roads don’t start opening back up until May or June.
 The melting snow and spring rain make this the best season for seeing the waterfalls at Mount Rainier National Park!

 Avoiding Crowds When You Elope at Mount Rainier National Park